 - Providers have “extended partnerships”— meaning when they’ve exhausted their internal capacity, they in turn outsource the “overflow.”
 Have you addressed this aspect of the outsourcing deal?
 It may be necessary to agree to “extended partnerships” because of business requirements, but you need to stay in control by specifying the type and nature of the organizations that can be used in the event of an “overflow.”
 The duration for which such “extended partnerships” can be leveraged should also be limited.
 The SLA may, for example, specify that a provider is obliged to build capacity after a certain duration.
 This will minimize your on-going exposure to risk.

 - Pay special attention to the legal aspects of the SLA.
 When a partnership between provider and buyer fails, it leads to various legal ramifications.
-Basic SLAs the provider offers are invariably biased towards the provider.
+Basic service level agreements the provider offers are invariably biased towards the provider.
 Be sure to recognize this and make it a priority to adjust.

 A well-crafted SLA demands an understanding of business goals, the external competitive environment and the provider’s capability to deliver—all of which cannot be addressed in standard SLA documents.
 Customization is the only answer.